cdfortes/cdfortes/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on project with reactjs
+- 🔭 I’m currently working on a project with reactjs
 - 🌱 I’m currently learning NextJS and Strapi

 <!--